Get Your GreenBack?

-- Peter Bardaglio, Coordinator, Tompkins County Climate Protection Initiative (TCCPI); president of Black Oak Wind Farm
+Peter Bardaglio, Coordinator, Tompkins County Climate Protection Initiative (TCCPI)

 The campaign over the years has counted on the support of over 1000 volunteers, and close to 100 businesses and organizations.
-It is supported financially by the Park Foundation, CCE-Tompkins, and the contributions of Coalition Members.
+It is supported financially by the Park Foundation, NYSERDA, NYSEG, CCE-Tompkins, as well as the contributions of Coalition Members and generous individuals.

 Please help sustain our work by donating today.